malikzadegulshan/karabakh-atlas/README.md

-# Karabakh Atlas — Backend
+# Karabakh Atlas

-Backend API for a map website that lets users explore Karabakh and its cities.
-It exposes a RESTful JSON API that a separate frontend (any map library — Leaflet, Mapbox GL, etc.) can consume to render regions and city markers.
+Karabakh Atlas is a map website project for exploring Karabakh and its cities through an interactive, visual interface.

+The project is split into two parts:

+- **Backend** (this repository, implemented) — a RESTful JSON API that stores and serves region/city data.
+- **Frontend** (not built yet) — the interactive map UI (e.g. Leaflet or Mapbox GL) that calls this API to render regions and city markers.

+## Project status

+- [x] Backend — data models, storage engine, REST API, tests
+- [ ] Frontend — map UI
+- [ ] Content — curated region/city dataset
+- [ ] Deployment

+Anyone picking up the frontend should point it at `/api/v1/regions` and `/api/v1/cities`, documented below.

+## Data model

+- **Region** — `name`, `description`, and the `cities` that belong to it.
+- **City** — `name`, `latitude`, `longitude`, `description`, `alt_names`
+  (a place for alternate name spellings/languages), and `region_id`.

+The dataset is deliberately left empty.
+Karabakh place names are used differently by different sources, so this backend does not ship any opinionated list of cities — populate it via the API or `console.py` with whatever dataset the project agrees on.

+---

+## Backend

-## Project structure
+### Project structure

 ```
 karabakh-atlas/